zarpafantasma/corpus_rythmos/IV- Narrative_Works/Operational_Manuals_for_Conscious_Life/MULTISCALESYMPHONY_01_en-US_THE_ARCHITECTURE_OF_RESONANCE.md

 ## 6.5 — The Attention Diagnostic

 Attention is the operational output of consciousness.
-Where attention goes, how long it stays, and how easily it moves—these reveal container state.
+Where attention goes, how long it stays, and how easily it moves, these reveal container state.

 ### ATTENTION PARAMETERS